GriffinNye22/ShellSimulation/README.md

 >   > logRecord(cliPID, 'G', -1, 1);

   > Back on the client side, a recPacket is passed to receiveMsg() and the message containing the record is received.
 The record field of the recPacket is passed to printRecord, which constructs
-  > an instance of the DataRecord class and calls it's printRecord function (used in Project 1) which prints the record.
+  > an instance of the DataRecord class and calls its printRecord() function which prints the record.
 I decided to reuse this DataRecord class, as it already performs the
   > parsing in its constructor which simply requires a string argument.
 The DataRecord class also contains methods to automatically set the precision for all float data types.
   >
   > In the case that the user entered -999, the receiveMsg() and printRecord() calls are simply looped as many times as there are records.